kirikumo/vscode-multi-instance/README.md

-# VSCode Portable Setup
+# VSCode Multi-Instance Setup

-This project is a set of scripts for quickly setting up a portable installation of Visual Studio Code 1.98.2 for Linux, including a custom desktop launcher and user data isolation.
-It is not a full distribution—just an automation tool for easy setup.
+This project provides scripts for quickly setting up multiple portable instances of Visual Studio Code with version isolation.
+Each instance runs independently with its own user data, extensions, and window identification.
+Currently configured for version 1.98.2 as an example.

-> **Note:** The version "1.98.2" is used here as a demo.
-You can replace it with any other VSCode version by updating the scripts and filenames accordingly.
+> **Note:** You can create multiple instances with different versions by copying the scripts and updating the version numbers.
+Each instance maintains separate settings and extensions.

 ## Features